openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/_IE.md

     }
 ```

-The `IE.RunTimeResources` is filled by underlying low-level dialect to provide information about HW-specific resources.
+The `IE.RunTimeResources` and `IE.MemoryResource` is filled by underlying low-level dialect to provide information about HW-specific resources.

 [./IE/_ops_interfaces.md]